Carbon-for-Developers/carbon-sdks/go/docs/FileSyncConfigNullable.md

 `func (o *FileSyncConfigNullable) HasSplitRows() bool`

 HasSplitRows returns a boolean if a field has been set.

+### GetGenerateChunksOnly

+`func (o *FileSyncConfigNullable) GetGenerateChunksOnly() bool`

+GetGenerateChunksOnly returns the GenerateChunksOnly field if non-nil, zero value otherwise.

+### GetGenerateChunksOnlyOk

+`func (o *FileSyncConfigNullable) GetGenerateChunksOnlyOk() (*bool, bool)`

+GetGenerateChunksOnlyOk returns a tuple with the GenerateChunksOnly field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGenerateChunksOnly

+`func (o *FileSyncConfigNullable) SetGenerateChunksOnly(v bool)`

+SetGenerateChunksOnly sets GenerateChunksOnly field to given value.

+### HasGenerateChunksOnly

+`func (o *FileSyncConfigNullable) HasGenerateChunksOnly() bool`

+HasGenerateChunksOnly returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)